casper-network/docs-archive/theory/highway.rst

 Ticks
 ~~~~~

-Validators see time in a discrete way, namely - as number of ticks since some
+Validators see time in a discrete way, namely - as the number of ticks since some
 hardcoded point of real time.
-For simplicity we assume that ticks are just
+For simplicity, we assume that ticks are just
 milliseconds since “epoch” -- the Unix time representation standard.

 Leaders
 ~~~~~~~

 There is a **leader** assigned to every tick.
-A leader is always one from currently staked validators.
+A leader is always one from the currently staked validators.

 The precise algorithm of calculating who is the leader of given tick is pretty convoluted and needs a machinery that we will establish step-by-step.
 For now,